Sairyss/dev-setup/.config/kanata/README.md

 For example, `<apps>r` can run an app launcher like [rofi](https://github.com/lbonn/rofi), and `<apps>t` can run (or switch focus to) a terminal.

+For this to work you have 2 options:

+- Map your apps to any shortcuts in your DE (in my case it's `meta+(1-4)` and `meta+(q-r)` for apps, `meta+esc` for terminal, and `ctrl+space` for launcher).
+After that you can map those shortcuts to whatever layers you want with Kanata.
+- Alternatively you can run binaries directly with Kanata [cmd](https://github.com/jtroo/kanata/blob/main/docs/config.adoc#cmd) feature, but it's a bit harder to setup and is generally not recommended.

 ### Input Chords

 For most frequent apps/actions it's faster to just press `key1+key2` than going to a layer.